WStrellis/azure-204/Storage.md

 A single Azure subscription can host up to 200 storage accounts, each of which can hold 500 TB of data.

+A single storage account has a fixed I/O limit of 20,000 operations per sec.
+This can support but to 40 standard VHDs.

 Data is automatically encrypted using a 256-bit AES cipher before being stored, and decrypted when read.

 Virtual Hard Disks(VHD) can be encrypted.
 Bitlocker for Windows, dm-crypt for Linux.